ComputingMongoose/JSSCPUSpecCompiler/README.md

 java -jar JSSCPUSpecCompiler.jar <source_spec_file> <output_java_file>
 ```

+Spec files used in JavaSystemSimulator are available in their own repository [CPUSpecifications](https://github.com/ComputingMongoose/CPUSpecifications).

 ## Macro definition
 A macro is defined on a line starting with "#define", followed by the macro name and parameters.
 If there are no macro parameteres, empty parantheses are required.
 The macro definition is written between "#{" and "#}".
 Currently, the macro is assumed to be on one line.